mshumko/asilib/README.md

 ```

 In either case, you'll need to configure your system paths to tell `asilib` (the import name) where to save the ASI data and movies.
-Run ```python3 -m asilib config``` to set up the data directory where the image, calibration, and movie files will be saved.
+Run ```python3 -m asilib config``` to set up the data directory where the image, skymap, and movie files will be saved.
 Your settings will be stored in `config.py`.
 If you configure `asilib`, but don't specify a data directory, a default directory in `~/asilib-data` will be created if it doesn't exist.

 ### ffmpeg dependency
 To make  movies you'll also need to install the ffmpeg library.